ibm-cloud-architecture/refarch-integration/docs/icp/README.md

 This approach will be the less disruptive, let the development team innovating with new polyglot runtime environments supported by cloud native based application and micro services.

-To support this configuration you just need to package the web application as docker container, define a helm chart for ICP deployment configuration settings, and use helm and kubectl command line interface.
-The [following tutorial](https://github.com/ibm-cloud-architecture/refarch-caseinc-app/blob/master/docs/run-icp.md) presents those steps in detail.
+To support this configuration you just need to package the web application as docker container, define a helm chart for ICP deployment configuration settings, and use `helm` and `kubectl` command line interfaces.

+The [following tutorial](https://github.com/ibm-cloud-architecture/refarch-caseinc-app/blob/master/docs/run-icp.md) presents how the web app is deployed in detail.

 If you want to review each component here are their relative description:
 * [API Connect - Inventory product](https://github.com/ibm-cloud-architecture/refarch-integration#inventory-management)